anira-project/anira/docs/sphinx/usage.rst

   conditioning vector.
 - ``ANIRA_ROLE_BUFFER``: the whole submitted buffer is one tensor, no Time axis (frames, images).
+- ``ANIRA_ROLE_STATE``: declared state, one half of a pair of a state input and a state output with equal dtype and shape (an exported recurrent hidden state, a streaming-convolution cache).
+The input half names the output half it is fed from (``"state_source"`` in a model file, ``anira_tensor_spec_set_state_source`` in C), and anira feeds and captures the state around every inference itself.
+The host never sees a State tensor: the slot numbers of the handler's entries count the Streamed, Buffer and Static specs of their side and skip State specs, wherever those stand in the list; a stage sees it at its tensor index.
+No Time axis, window, time ratio or latency; float32 in this pre-release.
+A model with a pair runs as Stateful whatever its ``state`` says.

 The axes are set with ``axis(i, tag, extent)`` by index in the model's memory order, each with a tag and an extent; NCHW against NHWC is just a different order of tags.
 Tags are